Battle of Shiromoni: Background

-Whatever was their reason, the Pakistanis prepared themselves from 7th to 12th December to fight their enemies.
+Whatever was their reason, the Pakistanis prepared themselves from 7 to 12 December to fight their enemies.
 The Pakistanis had thirty-two tanks, besides these the Pakistani soldiers stationed themselves on every building of Shiromoni and established their headquarters at the Shiromoni Cable Factory (now known as Bangladesh Cable Shilpa Limited).
-Apart from these, from the cable factory to Daulatpur the Pakistanis set up huge number of bunkers and landmines which established a strong defensive position for them.
+Apart from these, from the cable factory to Daulatpur, the Pakistanis set up huge number of bunkers and landmines which established a strong defensive position for them.

-On the other hand, after finding the Jessore cantonment completely empty of enemy troops on 7th December, the Bangladeshi and Indian forces got to know that the Pakistanis have taken position at Shiromoni.
-After this, Sector VIII of Mukti Bahini under the command of Major Muhammed Abul Manzur began to march towards Khulna and on 11th December took position at Fultola near Shiromoni to prepare for an offensive against the Pakistani forces.
-Right after this, Indian forces under the command of Major Gani and Major Mahendra Singh led the Indian Rajput Regiment with large number of tanks to enter Bangladesh through Benapole.
-Through Kalaroa Sub-district, the Indian forces joined Major Manzur's forces at Fultola.
-Also, members of Sector IX of the Mukti Bahini under the command of Major Joynal Abedin took positions at Gollamri More of Khulna and Khulna Shipyard, south of Shiromoni.
-By this time, since Khulna, Jessore, Faridpur and Kushtia had been liberated from Pakistani forces, Mukti Bahini from all these areas began to surround Shiromoni from all directions.
+On the other hand, after finding Jessore cantonment as being completely empty of enemy troops on 7 December, the Bangladeshi and Indian forces got to know that the Pakistanis took positions at Shiromoni.
+After this, Sector VIII of Mukti Bahini under the command of Major Muhammed Abul Manzur began to march towards Khulna and on 11 December took position at Fultola near Shiromoni to prepare for an offensive against the Pakistani forces.
+Right after this, Indian forces under the command of Major Gani and Major Mahendra Singh led the Indian Rajput Regiment, with a large number of tanks to enter Bangladesh through Benapole.
+Indian forces joined Major Manzur's forces at Fultola.
+Also, members of Sector IX of the Mukti Bahini under the command of Major Joynal Abedin took positions at Gollamri and Khulna Shipyard, which was south of Shiromoni.
+By this time, since Khulna, Jessore, Faridpur and Kushtia had been captured, Mukti Bahini from all these areas began to surround Shiromoni from all directions.

 The Battle

 Ambush at Badamtola

-The Battle of Shiromoni officially started on 13th December.
+The Battle of Shiromoni officially started on 13 December.
 The Mukti Bahini under the command of Major Manzur started to fire heavily with machine guns at Pakistani soldiers stationed at Shiromoni.
 Simultaneously, the Indian forces established communication with Kolkata to launch air strikes at Shiromoni.
 The Pakistanis also retaliated with heavy fire through their tanks and ammunitions but suffered immense losses.
 The next day, seeing no signs of aggression from the Pakistanis, Major Mahendra Singh of the Indian Army thought the Pakistanis might have left Shiromoni and retreated south towards Khulna.
 For this reason, they were contemplating to move towards Khulna to chase the enemy.
 Even though Major Manzur asked the Indians to maintain caution, the Indian army under the command of Major Mahendra Singh and Major Gani took 28 vehicles and started to move towards Khulna.
 On their way to Khulna, after passing through Shiromoni and getting near Badamtola, the Indians faced an ambush by the Pakistani military.
 Among the 28 vehicles, 26 vehicles got destroyed by the Pakistani Army.
 In the midst of this ambush, Major Gani was killed but Major Mahendra Singh was able to flee back towards Major Manzur's position at Fultola.
-Around 250 Indian soldiers got killed or injured at Badamtola.
+Around 250 or 300 Indian soldiers got killed or injured at Badamtola.